 The major highlight of Mt.
 Everest Expedition is the Mt.
 Everest itself.
 You will reach the top of the world's highest mountain, the top of the world, nothing is higher than this point on Earth.
 Likewise, the views of numerous Himalayan mountains are also the highlights of the Everest Expedition.
 Other than this, you will trek through Sagarmatha National Park, a UNESCO World Natural Site.
 Likewise, Namche Bazar is also one of the main landmarks of the Mt.
 Everest Expedition.
 Namche Bazar is the main Sherpa residence and most famous tourist hub in the Khumbu region.
 You will visit Everest View Hotel or Syangboche Airstrip from where outstanding landscape view can be seen.
-Likewise, Sherpa Culture Museum and Everest Photo Gallery will present you the lifestyle of the Sherpa people and their history.
+Likewise, the Sherpa Culture Museum and Everest Photo Gallery will present to you the lifestyle of the Sherpa people and their history.
 While Everest Photo Gallery will offer you the most astonishing photos taken by the photographers.

-Everest Expedition will not only present you an adventurous journey and breathtaking views of mountains but also present you the cultural richness of the region.
+Everest Expedition will not only present you with an adventurous journey and breathtaking views of mountains but also present you with the cultural richness of the region.
 The people here are mostly followers of Buddhism.
 On the way, you will come across many monasteries, gompas, and chortens fastened with colorful prayers.
 The entire region is extremely rich in culture, and you will get to experience a different way of life during the journey.

 During your Mt.
 Everest Expedition, you will trek through beautiful small villages and settlement areas where you will get to see the culture and tradition of the locals.
 You will stay overnight in the village where you will get to experience the daily lifestyle of the locals.
 Sherpa, Rai, Limbus, etc are the main people resides in this region.
 They have their distinct language, main festivals, beliefs, norms, and values.

-While on Everest Expedition, you will trek through lush and dense forests of Sagarmatha National Park.
+While on Everest Expedition, you will trek through the lush and dense forests of Sagarmatha National Park.
 These forests are home to numerous species of flora and fauna.
 Many rivers and streams will also come in your way.
 Likewise, the more altitude you will gain alpine vegetation will come in front of you.
 Everest Base Camp onwards, you will walk on glaciers and snowy paths.

 Mt.
 Everest Expedition difficulty